This post originally appeared on The Exchange with Ed Stetzer.

 A Word to the Church in America During these Troubling Times

-As our nation sits amid the rubble of 2020, they desperately need a 20/20 vision of hope, light, and life.
+As our nation sits amid different rubble, they desperately need a 20/20 vision of hope, light, and life.
 Church we have that vision.
 In fact, we are the movie trailer for the feature film of God’s consummated Kingdom (made possible by the blood of Jesus) that provides just the vision our nation needs.

 On a day of national remembrance, where we will never forget the tragic day of 9/11, let us remember our biblical call in this world.
 A call that pledges our ultimate allegiance to King Jesus.
 A call that makes us God’s missional vehicle to be salt and light in the world.
 And a call that seeks the peace (shalom) of the cities and nation in which God has sent us.